Adi098/Chest-X-Ray-ImageClassification-TB/README.md

-# Deep Learning for Remote Sensing Scene Classification
+# Chest X-ray Classification Using Deep Neural Network

 This work aims to detect Tuberculosis in Lungs using X-ray .